 It is IPX7 water-resistant which means it can handle splashes and rain without damage but it won’t survive drowning.

-Dual-beam sonar to switch between narrow and wide cone angle and high and low-frequency signal.
+Dual-beam sonar switches between narrow and wide cone angle and high and low-frequency signal.

 What I Like Most?

-- The dual sonar allows you to change the cone angle depending on your depth.
+• The dual sonar lets you change the cone angle depending on your depth.

-- This device contains a lot of features for its price tag but doesn’t have all the bells and whistles.
+• This device has many features for its price tag but doesn’t have all the bells and whistles.

 What I Don’t Like?